aappleby/metron/docs/TemporalLogic.md

 ---

 Suppose we have a plain, unannotated C++ program and we want to determine if a trivial translation of that program into Verilog will work correctly.
 We can assume that our source file is valid C++ - syntax-checking is out of scope for now.
-If some operation has similar syntax but different semantics in the two languages, our program will likely break.
+If some operation has similar syntax but different semantics in the two languages, our translated program will likely break.

 For example, we can take this class